Ralph River Campground

 Ralph River Campground, Photo By Bud Logan

-Camp Fires are allowed in the fire rings unless there is a fire ban.
+Campfires are allowed in the fire rings unless there is a fire ban.
 Please bring your own wood or purchase wood at the site, it is illegal to gather wood from the park to burn.
-There are many hiking trails in the area and the aug trail to flower ridge starts right here, this is a great hike in the late spring as the flowers are in full bloom then.
+There are many hiking trails in the area, and the Aug trail to Flower Ridge starts right here.
+This is a great hike in the late spring as the flowers are in full bloom then.
 Shepard Creek Trail and Wild Ginger Trail both head out from here, on the Ginger Trail, you can see large patches of wild ginger and on the Shepard Creek trail, you will hike up along the Ralph River to the point where Shepard Creek joins in and then hike up along the creek, both are short but pleasant hikes.

 Ralph River Campground, Parks, Pacific Northwest